A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 ($i=1,...,3$; $I=4,..., 9$) and then take $c\to 0$.
 However, this is not the only possibility.
 For instance, one could instead rescale the space coordinates, and make them bigger than the time coordinate,

 However, the rescaling \eqref{Carroll_DBI_2} does not produce a consistent limit, because it does not commute with $\alpha'\to 0$.
+On the other hand, the rescaling \eqref{Carroll_DBI_1} produces a consistent limit, and therefore we shall discuss this choice.
+In addition to \eqref{Carroll_DBI_1}, one also needs to rescale $g_s$ as

-Instead, the rescaling \eqref{Carroll_DBI_1} produces a consistent limit, and once applied to the low energy limit of the DBI gives (the bosonic sector of) the magnetic Carroll $\mathcal{N}=4$ SYM:
+Once the rescaligs \eqref{Carroll_DBI_1} and \eqref{dilaton_resc_gauge} are applied to the low energy limit $\alpha'\to 0$ of the DBI action, one obtains the bosonic sector of the magnetic Carroll $\mathcal{N}=4$ SYM \footnote{The full magnetic Carroll $\mathcal{N}=4$ SYM action, including fermions, is still not known, due to the lack of understanding of magnetic Carroll supersymmetry.
+The action proposed in \eqref{Carroll_N=4_SYM} captures the magnetic Carroll limit of only the bosonic sector of $\mathcal{N}=4$ SYM.}: